MiswaQ/islam-for-beginners/README.md

 ### The life of the Prophet:

 <p>Here is a short story of the Prophet Mohammad (PBUH).
-It tells about about who belives in him as a prophet.
-Where he was born and a litle about his childhood, when he lost his parents and who raised him.</p>
+It tells about about who believes in him as a prophet.
+Where he was born and a little about his childhood, when he lost his parents and who raised him.</p>

 <p>I then tell about the revelation.
-How old he was when it happend.
+How old he was when it happened.
 Who brought it to him.
 That he was awaited by people of the book.
 Because of the prophecies in there books.
-The Night Jurney to Aqsa moské in Jerusalem Palastine and to the heavens.</p>
+The Night Journey to Aqsa mosque in Jerusalem Palestine and to the heavens.</p>

-<p>How he is understood by muslim.
+<p>How he is understood by Muslim.
 He is only a human with the gift of prophethood.
-The dificulties he went through with the boycott and the death of his wife Khadijah (RA) and his Unle Abu Talib.</p>
+The difficulties he went through with the boycott and the death of his wife Khadijah (RA) and his Uncle Abu Talib.</p>

-<p>eport tell about the different battels he faught together with the muslimms.
-How he won against all ods.
-And when victories he never became crule to those who used to opress him or show any arrogance.</p>
+<p>Reports tell about the different battels he fought together with the muslims.
+How he won against all odd's.
+And when victories he never became cruel to those who used to oppress him or show any arrogance.</p>

 <p>Mohammad (PBUH) served as administrator, legislator, judge, and commander-in-chief as well as teacher, preacher, and prayer leader of the Muslim community.
 For the scholars of Islamic law he is the legislator-jurist who defined ritual observance; for the mystic he is the ideal seeker of spiritual perfection; for the philosopher and statesman he is the role model of both a conqueror and a just ruler; for ordinary Muslims, he is a model of God's grace and salvation.</p>
 <br>
 <br>

-<p>I devided the text so it becomes easier to read.
+<p>I divided the text so it becomes easier to read.
 I only used one sign icon to show that the prophet is the way.</p>
 <br>
 <br>